Trundle/andy.hammerhartes.de/content/formalizing-systems.rst

        // Omitted: binding expressions for the values here …

    return session
        .prepare(insert.toString());
        .setConsistencyLevel(consistencyLevel);

-makes the model execute without any error.
+fixes the bug.

 Proving more properties
 =======================

-Having a formal model for the system makes it also possible to check some more properties for it.
+Having a formal model for the system makes it also possible to check some more properties of it.
 For example, one might be interested in how many documents are processed, say for accounting purposes.
-The obvious place to add it is in the progress handler, when the switch from *processing* to *completed* was observed.
+The obvious place to add it is in the progress handler, when the switch from *pending* to *completed* was observed.
 If the switch is observed, increase a counter, done.
 We verified that the switch is guaranteed to be observed (if the document is processed), hence it should work fine.
 There is a caveat though: So far we only checked whether the switch was observed - what we didn't verify was that it is guaranteed that the switch is only observed once and not twice or more.

 .. code::